 I just picked up (and started reading!) a book I would recommend for vocab study: "Hot Words for the SAT."
 The author is Linda Carnevale, M.A.
 The book is published by Barrons; I got my copy from Barnes and Noble.
 Briefly, the author advocates learning new vocabulary words by clusters which have similar meanings to one another.
-So for example, under "Words Relating to Friendly and Agreeable,"... read more
+So for example, under "Words Relating... read more

 Pure land is a style of what form of Buddhism?